quasar-team/CanModule/README.md

 master v1.1.1: works for anagate, systec and peak bridges, includes a CWrapper. tested in the lab.

 # where is the doc
+developers documentation is in subdirectory:
 Documentation/sphinx-result/index.html

 # CanModule
 CanModule is a cross-platform library for controlling any kind of CAN device.
 All CAN devices are represented by a simple abstract interface (class CanModule::CCanAccess) - user code uses this interface (*only* this interface) to send messages, receive messages, etc. i.e. to interact with the CAN device as per the needs of the application.
 Of course, abstract interfaces require concrete implementations - these implementations are a kind of functional mapping; driving underlying CAN hardware through some lower level API in a way that satisifies the behaviour 'described' in the CCanAccess interface.
 CanModule comes out-of-the-box with implementations for certain CAN devices (see table below).
 Implementations for other CAN devices can be added - please submit a pull request with your implementation for review.

-How does it work?
-CanModule

-## information below is currently being updated

 ## Currently Available Implementations
 | Linux  | Windows |